Fractionally integrated COGARCH processes: Introduction

-COGARCH models are specified by two equations, the mean and the variance equation.
-The single source of variation is a L\'evy process $L$ with characteristic triplet $(\gamma_L,\sigma^2,\nu_L)$.
-We refer to \cite{Sato1999} for background on L\'evy processes.
-Then the COGARCH(1,1) price process $(G_t)_{t\ge0}$ is given by
+The COGARCH(1,1) model is specified by two equations, the mean and variance equations, analogous to \eqref{1a} and \eqref{1b}.
+The single source of randomness is a so-called {\em background driving L\'evy process} $L:=(L_t)_{t\ge 0}$ with characteristic triple $(\gamma_L,\tau^2_L,\nu_L)$, where $\gamma_L$ is a real-valued parameter, $\tau^2_L\geq 0$ is the variance of the Brownian component of $L$ and $\nu_L$ is the L\'evy measure, which dictates how the jumps occur.
+We refer to \cite{ContTankov2003} for background on L\'evy processes in the context of financial modeling.

+The driving noise of the GARCH(1,1) model are the i.i.d. innovations $\varepsilon_i$.
+In the COGARCH model these innovations are replaced by the jumps $\Delta L_s = L_s-L_{s-}$ of $L$, where $L_{s-}$ is the left limit of the sample path of $L$ at $s>0$.
+Thus the COGARCH(1,1) process $(G_t)_{t\ge 0}$ is given by